troymessina/ElectronicsLab/chapters/02DCResistors.md

 plt.ylabel('Voltage (V)')
 plt.show()
 ```
+(sec:resistors:part2)=
 ## Part 2 – Series Resistors
-Set up a "series" circuit with two resistors in series as shown in [](#fig:resistors:singleR).
+Set up a "series" circuit with two resistors in series as shown in [](#fig:resistors:seriesR).
 From the colored bands, determine the resistances and set those same resistances and voltages in the PhET simulator.
 Apply the input voltages as shown in [](#tab:resistors:singleR) and measure the currents at the locations indicated in [](#fig:resistors:seriesRImeas).
 Measure the voltage across each resistor (two voltage measurements).
 ```{figure} ../figures/ch2_resistors/seriesR.svg
 :label: fig:resistors:seriesR
 :width: 50%